psu13/mutable-hakyll/posts/measurement.md

 For reference, here are the rules that we currently know about quantum mechanics:

-1. States are vectors in a Hilbert space.
+1. States are vectors in a Hilbert space, usually over $\mathbb C$.

 1. Observables are self-adjoint linear operators on that space.